meshpro/meshzoo/README.md

 ### Testing

-To run the Mesh ZOO unit tests, check out this repository and run
+To run the Mesh Zoo unit tests, check out this repository and run
 ```
 nosetests
 ```